linkdesign/wpnotes/README.md

 Installation:

 *   1. Download the plugin in zip file.
-*   2. Add the plugin to your wordpress.
+*   2. Add the plugin to your wordpress..
 *   3. Activate the plugin.
 *   4. Enjoy!.